CalvinK2025/EmployeeDataSet/README.md

 | 4      | Creative         | Develop Marketing Campaign | Plan a marketing campaign          | 5              | 240           | 1             | 1                |
 | 5      | Procedural       | Code Review               | Review code for bugs and efficiency | 2              | 90            | 3             | 1                |
 ```

-This Markdown will render the SQL queries and tables properly in GitHub or any Markdown-supported platform.
-Let me know if you need any changes! 🚀